yogeshojha/rengine/README.md

     sudo ./install.sh
     ```

+    Or for a non-interactive installation (make sure you've modified the .env file before launching the installation).

+    ```bash
+    sudo ./install.sh -n
+    ```

     If `install.sh` does not have install permission, please change it, `chmod +x install.sh`

 **reNgine can now be accessed from <https://127.0.0.1> or if you're on the VPS <https://your_vps_ip_address>**